- As low as $182/Night

 - Cottage

-Located in downtown Beaufort’s Historic District our Cara May bungalow is beautiful and calming.
+Located in downtown Beaufort’s Historic District our Cara May bungalow is appealing and calming.
 Modest home living in the northwest quadrant.
 Featuring one bedroom just big enough for the queen bed.
 On suite full bathroom.
 Kitchen with full refrigerator w freezer, two burner convection cooktop, modest oven and microwave.
 Savor your morning coffee using the Keurig or French press and sit at the green breakfast nook while catching up on the morning news.
-WiFi and intelligent tv included.
-Stackable washer dryer supplied.
+WiFi and intelligent tv supplied.
+Stackable washer dryer included.
 Appreciate the front porch after a long day of exploring.
 We’re within walking distance (5 blocks to the bluff) to stores and eateries on Bay St and a 25 min. drive to the beach at Hunting Island State park.
 Off street parking available for one car off of the alley directly behind the bungalow.
 On street parking for overflow parking is available one block away.

 About the Area